-If you’re a travel nurse and feel your rights are being violated at work, attorneys working with ClassAction.org may be able to help.
+If you’re a travel nurse, your legal rights may have been violated at work, and attorneys working with ClassAction.org may be able to help.

 They have launched an investigation into several hospitals and staffing agencies and found that a number of travel nursesare being subjected to unfair and illegal wage practices.
 Unfortunately, they believe these practices are not limited to a single hospital, facility or staffing company.

 After speaking with dozens of travel nurses, the attorneys found that some:

 Weren’t paid overtime when working more than 40 hours per week